-nguage; education

-rights; access; employability and welfare; language; education Project aim
+rights; access; employability and welfare; language; education

 To develop employability skills for ESOL learners

 Organisation(s) involved in delivery Geographical reach of project

-Various Dundee City Council Departments Jobcentre Plus Dundee City Council (DCC)
+Various Dundee City Council Departments Dundee City Council (DCC)

+Jobcentre Plus

-The Wise Group Project Scotland
+The Wise Group

+Project Scotland

 The Scottish Refugee Council

 The Prince's Trust

 Dundee and Angus College

 The Dundee International Women's

 Centre

-Description of project 1

-Get Ready for Work is an 8 week (plus 1:1 fe ollow-on support) employability programme

-which seeks to give refugees the employabi

-employment.
-The project was recently reco ognised at the 2018 COSLA Excellence Awards,

-winning a Gold Award in the "Improving Ou -
+Get Ready for Work is an 8 week (plus 1:1 follow-on support) employability programme which seeks to give refugees the employability and language skills to move into employment.
+The project was recently recognised at the 2018 COSLA Excellence Awards, winning a Gold Award in the "Improving Outcomes in Partnership" category.

-directly related to employability skills such a ide all the other partners.
-ESOL sessions are

-our market and expected career progression
+ESOL tutors and support staff who have been working with the families from the beginning delivering the programme alongside all the other partners.
+ESOL sessions are directly related to employability skills such as CVs, application forms, interviews, employer/employee expectations, local labour market and expected career progression routes.

-routes.
-Drawing on the services of local authority a programme delivers training on employabil structured work experience placements and data sharing which are accessible to all part our market and expected career progression nd external partner organisations, the ity, use of IT and financial capability alongside I language support.
-DCC have created tools fo ners, across statutory and third sector,
+Drawing on the services of local authority and external partner organisations, the programme delivers training on employability, use of IT and financial capability alongside structured work experience placements and language support.
+DCC have created tools for data sharing which are accessible to all partners, across statutory and third sector, allowing them to share information about progress and impact.

-routes.
-Drawing on the services of local authority a programme delivers training on employabil structured work experience placements and data sharing which are accessible to all part allowing them to share information about p With the help of external partners from The are introduced to organisations and busines to be attended at least one day per week, in our market and expected career progression nd external partner organisations, the ity, use of IT and financial capability alongside d language support.
-DCC have created tools fo ners, across statutory and third sector, progress and impact.
+With the help of external partners from The Wise Group and Project Scotland, learners are introduced to organisations and businesses in Dundee for voluntary work placements to be attended at least one day per week, in addition to course delivery hours.
+This gives learners the opportunity to practice their English, gain confidence in the UK world of work and to obtain an employment reference.

-and carers attending the programme, Employability staff make use of local authority funding subsidies to ensure this is not a barrier to attendance.
+Employability Team staff help learners to identify additional training and development opportunities and make necessary arrangements to attend.
+For example, official visits to construction sites to observe health and safety practice as well as assistance to apply for funding such as ITA (Individual Training Account).
+Where childcare is an issue for parents and carers attending the programme, Employability staff make use of local authority funding subsidies to ensure this is not a barrier to attendance.
 Where a learner has a job offer but is unable to accept due to financial barriers such as travel or lack of suitable equipment, local authority funding can be used to obtain travel passes or vouchers for clothing and equipment.